swordow/react-scroll-box/README.md

 #### `{*} [trackXChildren]`, `[trackYChildren]`

-Content appended to corresponding track elements for additional customization.
+Content to appended to corresponding track elements for additional customization.

 #### `{*} [handleXChildren]`, `[handleYChildren]`

-Content appended to corresponding handle elements for additional customization.
+Content to appended to corresponding handle elements for additional customization.

 ### Instance Members